Beachgoers enjoy the sand and surf, highlighting the diverse experiences of a day at the beach.

 Stepping into the water, I immediately noticed numerous rocks beneath the surface.
 Navigating the shoreline without water shoes became challenging, disrupting my hopes for a pleasant walk by the water.
 To compound the situation, the showers, a standard expectation at any beach, were non-functional.
 That meant no way to wash off the salty seawater or that sticky feeling after a day at the beach.

 The beach itself didn’t meet cleanliness standards.
 There were rocks all over the small patch of sand, making it more like an obstacle course than a relaxing place to put down your beach towel.
-Plus, there were few good spots to sit.
+Plus, there were a few good spots to sit.

 I was hoping for some good beach snacks.
 But the beach didn’t allow outside food, so I had to check out what they had.
 I was not impressed.
 The snacks were expensive and not very satisfying.